fastify/fastify/docs/Style-Guide.md

 * Basically
 * Obviously

-The reader may not find it easy to use the Fastify's framework and plugins, avoid words that make it sound simple, easy, offensive, or insensitive.
+The reader may not find it easy to use Fastify's framework and plugins; avoid words that make it sound simple, easy, offensive, or insensitive.
 Not everyone who reads the documentation has the same level of understanding.

 ### Starting with a verb

 Mostly start your description with a verb, which makes it simple and precise for the reader to follow.
-Prefer usage present tense because it's easier to read and understand than the past or future tense.
+Prefer using present tense because it is easier to read and understand than the past or future tense.

 **Example**

- Less like this: There is a need for Nodejs to be installed before you can be able to use Fastify.
+ Less like this: There is a need for Node.js to be installed before you can be able to use Fastify.

- More like this: Install Nodejs to make use of Fastify.
+ More like this: Install Node.js to make use of Fastify.

 ### Grammatical moods

-Grammatical moods is a great way to express your writing.
+Grammatical moods are a great way to express your writing.
 Avoid sounding too bossy while making a direct statement.
 Know when to switch between indicative, imperative, and subjunctive moods.

 **Indicative** - Use when making a factual statement or question.